pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 # Modules: reusable code in Python

 In Python, the ability to reuse code is facilitated by modules.
 A module is a file with a `.py` extension that contains functions and variables.
-There are various methods to write modules, including using languages like C to create compiled modules.
+There are also other methods to write modules, including using languages like C to create compiled modules.

-When importing a module, to enhance import performance, Python creates byte-compiled files (`__pycache__/filename.pyc`).
+When importing a module, to enhance import performance, Python creates byte-compiled files (`__pycache__/filename.cpython-ver.pyc`).
 These files, platform-independent and located in the same directory as the corresponding `.py` files, speed up subsequent imports by storing preprocessed code.

 ---